 I love Christmas crafts and holiday baking, but all that DIYing can get super messy.
 Between the glitter and the pine needles, the flour and the shortening, I end up with a giant mess on my hands — literally.
 I recently made several dozen twine ball ornaments for the Christmas tree I decorated for my dad’s church.
-I enjoyed creating the ornaments and they turned out very well, but the process was not a tidy one.
+I enjoyed creating the twine balls ornaments and they turned out very well, but the process was not a tidy one.

 I mixed together equal parts Glitter Mod Podge (or you can add glitter to plain Mod Podge) and water to make a thin glue.
 I dipped each twine-wrapped balloon into a bowl of the mixture and transferred them into a box to dry.
 You will need to cover your work surface with newspaper or plastic because there will be drips!
 After I finished dipping all the balloons, my hands were covered in Mod Podge.